-These are candid conversations that took place in some of the Facebook groups I’m in.
+These are candid conversations that took place in some of the Facebook groups have been in.
+Unlike many sites where the “success stories” have been carefully filtered toward a particular bias, I have presented them exactly as they were written (but with any identifying information redacted and copy edited for grammar and syntax).
 You can draw your own conclusions.

 Me: I would like to ask if there is anyone in this group with Type 2 diabetes who has been successful in reversing diabetes, getting off insulin and diabetes pills, by eating a vegan diet.